National Anti-Corruption Commission General Scheme

 - your solicitor's costs, such as attending hearings or preparing documents

-- disbursements such as solicitor's travel or photocopying.
+- disbursements such as solicitor's travel or obtaining reports.

 Your solicitor should invoice us directly by email to finass@ag.gov.au.